ChrisCummins/msc-thesis/docs/Log.md

   J. Demmel, T. Keaveny, K. Keutzer, J. Kubiatowicz, N. Morgan,
   D. Patterson, and K. Sen, *“A view of the parallel computing landscape,”* Commun.
 ACM, vol. 52, no. 10, p.
 56, Oct.
 2009.

+#### Notes from meeting with Hugh and Pavlos 31.10.2014

+ * TODO: By next week, have a firm idea of research proposal, and a set of proposal presentation slides; OR back-out and have a contingency plan.
+ * TODO: Have a look through relevant publications by:
+   * Alexander Collins
+   * Grigori Fursin (run-time adaption)
+   * Chris Williams (ML)
+ * A reasonable metric is to aim for 5 papers per hour.
+This means being very selective about which sections
+ * There was talk of developing run-time adaption for PetaBricks.